stanleycyang/stanleycyang.github.io/_posts/2015-10-04-react-native-tutorial-with-navigation-and-animation.markdown

   TouchableWithoutFeedback
 } = React;

-const SQUARE_DIMENSIONS = 40
+// Set the square dimensions to be 40 by 40 const SQUARE_DIMENSIONS = 40

-class PanResponderAPI extends Component {
+// Create the PanResponderAPI Component class PanResponderAPI extends Component {
   constructor (props) {
     super(props)

-    this.state = {
+	 // We will be dealing with the X and Y coordinate of the square, so set the value to Animated.ValueXY this.state = {
       pan: new Animated.ValueXY()
     }